-Ceramicbraces are a cosmetic alternative to metal braces.
-Their colour matches that of the teeth, thereby blending in more with the dentition.
+- Ceramic braces are a cosmetic alternative to metal braces.
+Their color matches that of the teeth, thereby blending in more with the dentition.
 However, the chief disadvantage of these braces is their tendency to break.

 The initial procedure involves thorough diagnosis and treatment planning.
 This may involve making models of your teeth for which the dentist will take impressions of your teeth.
 Radiographic examinations may also be performed.

 After the dentist has reached a conclusion as to the most appropriate treatment plan for you, he/she may start with the treatment.
 The dentist may decide to extract some of your teeth, most often premolars.
 This is generally done before the braces are fixed.
 The extractions are carried out in a phased manner, generally one tooth at a time.